rcpsl/ReluVerify/README.md

 -Formal specification can be found in the [paper](https://dl.acm.org/doi/pdf/10.1145/3302504.3311802)

-- A sample code for computing lidar image can be found in `ReluVerify.py`
+-A sample code for computing lidar image can be found in `ReluVerify.py`